Martha McDonald: The Weeping Dress

-The 2011 performance and installation The Weeping Dress explored grief and loss through costume, song and material transformation referencing the mourning rituals of Victorian women.
+The 2011 performance and installation The Weeping Dress explored grief and loss through costume, song and material transformation, referencing the mourning rituals of Victorian women.
 McDonald wore a black Victorian-style dress made from crepe paper to reference 19th-century mourning fashions that were dyed with fugitive, plant-based dyes.
 During a 20-minute performance, McDonald sang as water dripped from the ceiling above.
 As the water saturated the costume, the dyes bled across McDonald’s body and wept a reflective black ink puddle across the wooden stage.
-After the performance the empty mourning dress remained in its stained surroundings, as an artifact of the emotional release.
-The dye stained McDonald’s skin leaving a physical trace of the mourning experience.
 The piece has been exhibited internationally, including at Craft Victoria as part of the 2011 L’Oreal Melbourne Fashion Festival; The Tamworth Textile Triennial, which toured Australia; and later at the Zuckerman Museum of Art’s exhibition This Mortal Coil (2021).
 Critics described the piece as a “haunting" meditation on grief and an evocative metaphor for how loss physically and emotionally marks the body.

-Writing in Art Monthly Australia, Stella Gray, said: “Whereas earlier pieces responded to the resonances of their respective sites—‘activating' them in McDonald’s words—in The Weeping Dress, the dress became the site; an emotional crucible "activated" and ultimately transformed not by fire but instead by water.
-The platform on which she stood was also transformed by water as it activated the dress; the wet dye acted like a glossy varnish, turning the matte wooden surface into a reflective pool, like the mirrors that Victorian mourners had to keep covered.”

 Crying Portraits

 Crying Portraits (2010) in the On Life After Death exhibition at the gallery Death Be Kind featured photos of McDonald in tears wearing the crepe paper mourning dress, The Weeping Dress.
 Her neck and body were stained by the crepe paper running color, symbolizing the mark of loss and absence of a loved one.
-An empty wood box contained a recording of McDonald humming an American folk song.
+An empty wooden box contained a recording of McDonald humming an American folk song.
 Viewers were invited to open the box to hear the song and feel the vibration of McDonald’s voice.